 The Behavioral Management Program oversees environmental enrichment of laboratory monkeys at the Washington National Primate Research Center (WaNPRC)

-A foraging experience is any food or drink enrichment that requires extra manipulation and prolongs consumption time, thus providing mental stimulation.
-Examples include:
+In accordance with guidelines provided by the USDA, we distinguish between a simple food treat and a foraging experience.
+A food treat is any edible item providing variety from their biscuit diet.
+A foraging experience is any food or drink enrichment that requires extra manipulation and prolongs consumption time, thus providing additional mental stimulation.

 To address their arboreal nature, we provide laboratory monkeys access to a place to sit or climb above floor level.
 Individual cages have perches that a monkey can sit or lie upon, or use for climbing up and down.
 Monkeys in group compounds use climbing structures made from recycled caging and plastic barrels.
 Infants that must be raised in the nursery have a cloth-covered swinging device upon which they can cling and perch.

 Other enrichment including toys, paper, wood, mirrors, foraging or other manipulable devices, and sensory enrichment (including bubble machines, swimming pools, aromatherapy, videos.